digitalyoshixi/zettelkasten/content/Asenion Security for AI.md

 This is a talk by David Van Bruwaene.
 # Notes
 - [[Isaac Asimov]]'s [[I Robot]] believed that AI will have intelligence, meaning it will do things, but we dont know exactly what it will do
-- We dont have much control over these autonamous sys
+- We dont have much control over these autonamous systems
 - In [[I Robot]], there is a central control over the robot, that governs [[Three Laws of Robotics]]
 - They create a AI that evaluates compliance of other agents (Agent as a judge)
 - [[AI Regulations]] have been implemented within